moonbitlang/regexp.mbt/README.md

 # 🔍 regexp.mbt

 > ⚠️ **API STABILITY NOTICE**
-> This is a v0.1.0 release with a stabilizing API.
+> This is a alpha release with a stabilizing API.
 While core functionality is complete and well-tested,
 > API changes may occur in future versions as we refine the implementation.

 **Regular expression engine for MoonBit** — inspired by